JetBrains/kotlin/INTEROP.md

 ### Working with the strings ###

-Unlike other pointers, the parameters of type `const char*` are represented as Kotlin `String`.
-So it is possible to pass any Kotlin string to the binding expecting C string.
+Unlike other pointers, the parameters of type `const char*` are represented as a Kotlin `String`.
+So it is possible to pass any Kotlin string to a binding expecting a C string.

-There are also available some tools to convert between Kotlin and C strings
+There are also some tools available to convert between Kotlin and C strings
 manually:

 *   `fun CPointer<ByteRef>.toKString(): String`